roryblakc/FinalProject-DS5100/README.md

 ## Die Class
 `Die(faces)`

+### Parameter
-### Parameter: A numpy array of die faces.
+* A numpy array of die faces.
   * Defaults to a weight of 1 for all faces.

 ### Methods
 * `change_weight(face, weight)`